Hitesh2112/smart-farming-iot-project/README.md

 - The system will automatically manage irrigation based on soil moisture levels.

-## Acknowledgements
+//## Acknowledgements
-Special thanks to my team mate Abdullah Jamil and our college seniors for their guidance and support throughout the development of this project.
+//Special thanks to my team mate Abdullah Jamil and our college seniors for their guidance and support throughout the development of this project.
-And the open-source community for providing the necessary tools and libraries.
+//And the open-source community for providing the necessary tools and libraries.

 ## Outro
 By integrating modern IoT technologies with traditional farming practices, the Smart Farming System aims to revolutionize agriculture, making it more efficient, sustainable, and accessible.